youngkin/mockvideo/README.md

 2. start MySQL
 3. initialize the database
 4. start the application
-5. run a series of simple tests
+5. run a series of simple tests against the HTTP interface
 6. finish by stopping MySQL and the application

 Run the script as follows: